adobe-apiplatform/umapi-documentation/en/api/ActionsRef.md

 ```

 <a name="add" class="api-ref-subtitle">__add:__</a>
 Enables the entitlement or membership of users to product configurations and [user-groups](glossary.md#user-group). {% include apiRef/plc.md plural=true capitalize=true %} correspond to specific product access rights, so adding product access for a user is the same as adding that user to the corresponding {% include apiRef/plc.md %}.
+You can add a maximum of 10 memberships in one command entry.
 See [Add attributes](#addRemoveAttr) section for full details of the following attributes:
 ```json
 {
   "add": {